-The position begins on Monday, August 17, 2020, pending Governing Board ratification.
+The position begins on Monday, August 17, 2020, pending continued funding and Governing Board ratification.
 Classes may be in a traditional "in class" setting, online or hybrid format, scheduled over summer and/or winter months, and at various campus locations; days, evenings, and/or weekends.

 Faculty at Cabrillo College actively participate in curriculum development, program planning, and serve on participatory governance committees.
 Cabrillo provides an excellent opportunity to learn, collaborate, create, and make a difference in the lives of its diverse student body and community.

 About the College: Situated on Monterey Bay in the county of Santa Cruz, California, Cabrillo College is one of the most highly regarded community colleges in the state for its success in the area of transfer and career education, and currently serves over 11,500 students each semester.
 Cabrillo College transfers many of its students to three nearby universities – the University of California at Santa Cruz, San Jose State University, and California State University at Monterey Bay.
 Cabrillo's career education closely connects to the nearby Silicon Valley business environment as well as that of the greater San Francisco Bay Area.
 Cabrillo focuses on student-centered learning and has a tradition of collegial governance.